bmanTM/doogle/README.md

 ## Technologies/Concepts used (in no particular order)
 - React: I utilized React for the front end of this web application.
 I enjoy the ability to concentrate all portions of web design and development inside one language and file type.
 I'm quite comfortable working with JSX and React components + state changing and event handling.
 - TailwindCSS: I used TailwindCSS for styling components on the frontend.
 Unlike CSS frameworks like Bootstrap, Tailwind's functional classes allow me to quickly design a fairly comprehensive UI.
 - Websockets: Although not necessary, I utilized koa-websocket to create a websocket address the application connects to for sending real time recommendations as the user types into the search bar.
+- supertest: The testing library used for testing the backend.

 ## Starting it up!
 (READ ME!!!)
 First step is to create a production build of the React app.